 Find out more about Pete and the Foundation he started.

-The Pedal with Pete Foundation’s community of volunteers work to raise funds for cerebral palsy (CP) research through events that include bike rides and walks, and through other fundraising.
-Established by Pete Zeidner, who had CP, in Kent, Ohio, these events have spread to Columbus, Ohio and Emmetsburg, Iowa, and we seek to start events in other communities.
-Donors and other stakeholders come from all across the world!
+The Pedal with Pete Foundation’s community of volunteers work to raise funds for cerebral palsy research through events that include bike rides and walks, and through other fundraising.
+Established by Pete Zeidner, who had cerebral palsy, in Kent, Ohio, these events have spread to Columbus, Ohio and Emmetsburg, Iowa.

-With the funds raised, grants of approximately $50,000 per year are awarded to researchers to further their work developing prevention, treatments, and cures for CP, research that is truly making a difference for people with cerebral palsy, including 800,000 children and adults in the US alone.
+With the funds raised, grants totaling $50,000-$75,000 per year are awarded to researchers to further their work developing prevention, treatment, and cures for cerebral palsy research that is making a difference for people with cerebral palsy, including 800,000 children and adults in the United States alone.

 Since the Foundation is completely run by volunteers and works hard to keep costs down through generous donations of supplies from the community, over 80% of every dollar raised goes directly to cerebral palsy research.

 Cerebral palsy is a neurological condition usually developed during the birth process, when the brain is damaged by a lack of oxygen.
 Its affects can range from a small hand tremor to someone who is completely bed-bound.
-In spite of an advanced case of CP, Pete rode a recumbent bicycle great distances, raising money for cerebral palsy research.
-His perseverance, like that of many others with CP, has always inspired us.
+In spite of an advanced case of cerebral palsy, Pete rode a recumbent bicycle great distances, raising money for cerebral palsy research.
+His perseverance, like that of many others with cerebral palsy, always inspired us.

 Please contact us if you’re interested in learning more or would like to volunteer your time or supplies for events, start a new event in your community, or to make a monetary donation.